polar-app/polar-app/_posts/2019-03-07-polar-usability-milestone.md

 - Button to toggle the pagemarks

-- Automatic resume of position from last time document was opened: https://github.com/burtonator/polar-bookshelf/issues/673
+- ~~Automatic resume of position from last time document was opened: https://github.com/burtonator/polar-bookshelf/issues/673~~

-- (done) Missing padding in the comment box confusing to users:  https://github.com/burtonator/polar-bookshelf/issues/662
+- ~~Missing padding in the comment box confusing to users:  https://github.com/burtonator/polar-bookshelf/issues/662~~

 ### Secondary priority

 - Make inviting users to Polar a top level feature so we can hopefully encourage people to invite their colleagues.

 - Include document information in exported annotations